PAY RANGE: N27**

 Completion of a master's degree program at an accredited college or university with major course work in social work or a closely related area

-PROVIDER SERVICES, POLICY AND PLANNING, QUALITY ASSURANCE, SPECIALIZED BEHAVIORAL HEALTH SERVICES SPECIALTIES, AND COURT AND RELATED SERVICES
+PREVENTION, PROVIDER SERVICES, POLICY AND PLANNING, QUALITY ASSURANCE, SPECIALIZED BEHAVIORAL HEALTH SERVICES SPECIALTIES, AND COURT AND RELATED SERVICES

 Four years of social services experience.

-Three years of social services experience in a supervisory capacity, including two years administering through subordinate supervisors, citywide programs designed to support youth and lessen their likelihood of being abused, neglected or delinquent, or directing a program of referral or provider services related to a children and youth welfare program.
+Three years of social services experience in a supervisory capacity, including two years administering through subordinate supervisors, citywide programs designed to support children and youth and lessen their likelihood of being abused, neglected or delinquent, or directing a program of referral or provider services related to a children and youth welfare program.

 PROVIDER SERVICES SPECIALTY